sudeeepaa/Tesseract/README.md

 ### 🔄 1.
 Cross-Meeting Decision Lifecycle Tracking
 Decisions are modeled as stateful entities with a formal lifecycle:
 `proposed → confirmed → under_review → superseded`
-* Automatically creates `SUPERSEDES` links when a new meeting replaces a previous decision.
+* Automatically creates `SUPERSEDES` links when a new meeting replaces a previous decision else it sends the new deicision for review.
 * Maintains a full lineage audit trail so no historical rationale is lost.

 ### ⚔️ 2.
 Contradiction & Conflict Resolution Engine